-(Note: DNxHD was the original name for this codec, but they changed the name to DNxHR when they started offering greater-than-HD resolutions)
+(Note: DNxHD was the original name for this codec.
+It changed to DNxHR when greater-than-HD resolutions happened.)

 If you want to use ProRes for a digital intermediate workflow, DNxHR will work pretty much exactly the same way (check out this article for a complete guide on DI workflows).
 DNxHR was designed to fill the same need as ProRes and offers the same benefits and drawbacks.

 To compare different versions of ProRes and DNxHR, you can view/sort/filter them with this comparison tool.
 Click below:

 Hang on, don’t post that angry comment just yet.

 I started out on an Avid.
 But I’m not attached to it.
 I’ve cut films on all of the major NLEs and see strengths and weaknesses in each of them.
 This article is not about Apple vs Avid or Mac vs Windows.
 It’s an objective evaluation of the situation for Windows editors.